 2 cups granulated sugar

-When mixture is lukewarm and a skin forms on top (110 degrees F), stir fudge thoroughly but not vigorously by hand, with an electric mixer, or with a food processor.
+Stir when lukewarm and skin forms on top (110 degrees F).
+Add food coloring and check flavoring.
+Add optional lemon extract if desired.
+Remove zest, then agitate in a food processor or with an electric mixer and not by hand.
 Pause frequently to allow fudge to react.
-Watch for fudge to thicken, lose its sheen, become lighter in color or streaked with lighter shades, give off some heat, then suddenly stiffen.
-If mixing by hand, the fudge will "snap" with each stroke; by mixer, mixer waves will become very distinct; by food processor, fudge will flow sluggishly back to center when processor is stopped.
-Add walnuts before fudge totally candies.
-Pour, score and store when cool in an airtight container in the refrigerator or at room temperature.
-This yields 1 pound, but the recipe is easily doubled and can be frozen.
+Watch for fudge to thicken, lose its sheen, become light in color or streaked with lighter shades, give off some heat, and suddenly stiffen.
+If mixing by hand, fudge will "snap" with each stroke; by mixer, mixer waves will become very distinct; by food processor, fudge will flow sluggishly back to center when processor is stopped.